mariusbrataas/StateLake/README.md

   notes: {}
 });

-/**
- * The following function is only responsible for showing or hiding the sidebar.
- * It therefore only needs to connect to the "show_sidebar"-property in our store.
+//Now let's create a button and connect it to the "show_sidebar"-property in our store. function ShowSidebarButton() {
- *
- * Try typing this yourself.
-You'll see how IntelliSense is able to suggest
- * properties for you, and ensures that you provide the correct input.
- *
- * An example: The "show_sidebar"-property will only accept a boolean value.
- */
-function ShowSidebarButton() {
   // Lake states
   const [show, setShow] = store.useState('show_sidebar')(false);